AshereJeswin/HotelHub-Pro/README.md

 # Hotel Management System

 This Hotel Management System is designed to streamline hotel operations, including room booking, amenity reservations, and bill generation.
-The system utilizes HTML/CSS for the front-end, Flask for the backend, Flask-MySQL for database connectivity, and MySQL Server for data storage.
+The system utilizes HTML/CSS for the front-end, Flask for the backend, Flask-MySQL for database connectivity, and MySQL Server for datastorage.

 ## Features